#TheGreatMerge: Bitcoin Mining Merging With the Energy Industry

 Flaring emits black carbon and other pollutants and is thus an environmental hazard.
 It also means that natural gas goes to waste despite being a valuable energy resource that can help advance sustainable development.
 The global flared natural gas can generate about 750 billion kWh of electricity.

 Bitcoin mining provides the solution for flared and vented gas by tapping these wasted energy sources for Bitcoin mining.
-Energy investors and mining companies can use gas generators to convert associated gas in oil fields into electricity and use it for Bitcoin mining onsite.
+Energy investors and mining companies can use gas generators to convert associated gas in oil fields into electricity and use it for Bitcoin mining on-site.
 We can turn around the traditional proof of work mining from the grid to off-grid and solve the global waste energy problem using Bitcoin mining.

 Flared gas is captured and transformed on-site with the help gas electric generators.
 Ideally, the technology has been around for quite a long time.
 However, there was the problem of what to do with the electricity in the remote oil fields.
 Bitcoin mining solves that problem, eliminates the flared gas emissions and pollutants from the ecosystem, and creates a new revenue stream.

 It’s now possible to utilize natural flared gas on a scale at remote facilities instead of burning it.
-Oil and gas investors can mitigate their flaring numbers, continue drilling, optimize their operations and create a new revenue stream.
+Oil and gas investors can mitigate their flaring numbers, continue drilling, optimize their operations, and create a new revenue stream.
 The flaring mitigation also means the oil producer drilling permit is renewed, minimum footprint, 2.5 MW of usage, 500 MCFd of flared gas utilized, and a reduction in CO2 and Volatile Organic Compounds (VOC) emissions.

 Stranded Natural Gas

 Stranded gas refers to natural gas that is unutilized or wasted due to its remote locations.
 It is similar to flared gas, but since there are no oil production activities in the fields, it remains stranded underground.
-According to the Department of Energy, around 270 trillion cubic feet (TCF) of gas is stranded in the US due to the distance between oil fields and the market.
+According to the Department of Energy, around 270 trillion cubic feet (TCF) of gas are stranded in the US due to the distance between oil fields and the market.
 Usually, the cost of production and delivery of the stranded natural gas to the market is much higher than the possible returns from selling it.

-Stranded natural gas is also available in areas where the natural gas pipeline was not built due to regulatory or economic reasons or very remote locations like Alaska North Slope.
-The demand for natural gas is quite low and the market is far away.
-The amount of gas stranded in the US alone would be enough to power Bitcoin mining 10-fold without denting demand for the existing electrical infrastructure.
+Stranded natural gas is also available in areas where the natural gas pipeline was not built due to regulatory or economic reasons or remote locations like Alaska North Slope.
+The demand for natural gas is quite low, and the market is far away.
+The amount of gas stranded in the US alone would be enough to power Bitcoin mining 10-fold without denting the demand for the existing electrical infrastructure.